ultradox/awsug/docs/getting-started-blog.md

 ## Manage your Content

-Next, a blog summary of no more than 1000 characters.
-[The maximum size of a DynamoDB item is 400KB](https://stackoverflow.com/questions/42181346/maximum-size-of-dynamodb-item).
+Next, a blog **summary** of no more than 1000 characters.
+Your blog content can be substantially more: [the maximum size of a DynamoDB item is 400KB](https://stackoverflow.com/questions/42181346/maximum-size-of-dynamodb-item), you do the math.

 ### Write your content
 Don't be shy now. **Always remember to save.** Also, you might wanna try distraction free mode.